cardstack/logger/README.md

 DEFAULT_LOG_LEVEL=warn LOG_LEVELS='cardstack:*=info,noisy-module=trace' node app.js
 ```

+You can also turn off the timestamping (ms diffs or absolute timestamps,
+depending on whether it's going to a tty) with `LOG_TIMESTAMPS=false`

 ### `registerFormatter`
 To add a `%`-style formatter to use in your log messages, use the
 `registerFormatter` method.
 Trying to register a second formatter for